fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 * Efficient execution of massive matrix operations
 * Scaling to hundreds or thousands of GPUs

-DeepSpeed ZeRO-3 can also be combined with Megatron, and this remains common in legacy codebases.
-However, for new projects, **FSDP2 + Megatron** is increasingly preferred due to tighter PyTorch integration and better compiler support.
+Both FSDP2 + Megatron and ZeRO-3 + Megatron are viable approaches.
+FSDP2 offers tighter PyTorch integration and compiler support, while ZeRO-3 provides additional features like CPU/NVMe offloading and is well-integrated with the DeepSpeed ecosystem.

 ### Megatron Core: Production-Ready Library